-At December 31, 2017 the Company had \$4.0 million (2016 - \$3.1 million) in cash and cash equivalents and short-term investments.
-The Company has also supplied \$0.6 million (2016 - \$1.0 million) of irrevocable standby letters of credit issued by a Canadian chartered bank.
+At December 31, 2018 the Company had \$2.8 million (2017 - \$4.0 million) in cash and cash equivalents.
+The Company has also supplied \$0.6 million (2017 - \$0.6 million) of irrevocable standby letters of credit issued by a Canadian chartered bank.
 The Company backs the letters of credit with investments which have been recorded on the financial statements as restricted cash.
 The Company does not include restricted cash in its working capital when analyzing its liquidity requirements.
-As well, at December 31, 2017, the Company is required to spend \$1.5 million on qualifying expenditures by the end of 2018 to fulfill its obligations under its flow-through commitments.
+As well, at December 31, 2018, the Company is required to spend \$1.2 million on qualifying expenditures by the end of 2019 to fulfill its obligations under its flow-through commitments.